 Credentials You Can Earn

-North Georgia Technical College’s Welding program follows the complete National Center for Construction Education and Research (NCCER) curriculum, and between its diploma and degree programs, provides students an academic path from entry-level positions to management.
+North Georgia Technical College’s Welding diploma and degree programs provide students an academic path from entry-level positions to management.
 Students train in NGTC’s new state-of-the-art welding facility equipped with the latest welding technology, and graduates leave fully prepared to take qualification tests.

 Applied Technical Management Degree

 The AAS in Applied Technical Management allows a student to complete a diploma in Welding and continue on to earn an AAS degree.
 In addition to the skills and knowledge obtained in the diploma program, the student will obtain degree-level general education knowledge and business-related skills and knowledge.
 Graduates of the program receive an Applied Technical Management Associate of Applied Science Degree.

 Welding Technology Diploma